hahmed377/node-sample-app/README.md

 Nginx is a web server that will run on the virtual machine allowing you to host the web application.

+To see if the server is running correctly you would type in http://development.local/ in the url of the web browser.

 # Sparta Node Sample App